Check this out:

 The Yaquina River enters the ocean at the town of Newport at mile post 142 along Hwy 101.
 There are several boat launches in tidewater and some camping opportunities close to Newport.
 Crabbing, clamming and bottom fishing can be very good in the bay with public access to both the north and south jetties and public fishing/crabbing docks along the bay.

 The Lewis and Clark River, Young’s River, and the North and South Fork Klaskanine River also are open to winter steelhead fishing.
-While anglers will encounter some stray hatchery fish, these streams offer mostly catch-and-release fishing for wild steelhead.
+The North Fork Klaskanine is stocked with approximately 40,000 winter steelhead smolts, and provides good small stream opportunity from late November through January.
+While anglers will encounter some stray hatchery fish, the other streams offer mostly catch-and-release fishing for wild steelhead.

 For more information about fishing opportunities in the Northwest Zone, contact the nearest ODFW office: